Linebacker of the Week: Tech. Sgt. Brittany Wallace

 |0

 This work, Linebacker of the Week: Tech.
 Sgt.
-Brittany Wallace [Image 4 of 4], by SSgt Aubree Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Brittany Wallace, by SSgt Aubree Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT